All Episodes

 I can find 22.

-Yeah, we go.
+There we go.

 Warren Buffett.

-Folks, a couple things.
+Folks, a couple of things.

-And he made it clear that what Obama wants to do is not what he would do, and he started distancing himself from what Obama's calling the Buffett rule.
+And by the way, last week, Buffett clarified this, and he made it clear that what Obama wants to do is not what he would do, and he started distancing himself from what Obama is calling the Buffett rule.

-And Buffett made clear look a minute.
+And Buffett made clear, look a minute.

 Now, if you're on television, this is what he said.